FailAcademy/learning/adp-london/_lessons/week-01/_edits.md

   - explain that the first thing passed in is `props`
   - show them that `const { THIS } = this.props` is the same

-- Discuss why we use a `key` when mapping over arrays of components

 ## Day 4